telekom-mms/cmcc-operator/docs/custom-resource.md

 On a live CAE, most URI paths map to specific content, based on the site and navigation hierarchy.
 However, resources like images, CSS, JS, or downloads are provided by specialized handlers.
-When transforming the URI presented by the client to a form the CAE understands, these need to be mapped directly to `/blueprint/servlet/...` URIs, instead of a site segment being mapped from the beginning of the URI, as is done with the OnlyLang ingress generator.
+When transforming the URI presented by the client to a form the CAE understands, these need to be mapped directly to `/blueprint/servlet/...` URIs, instead of a site segment being mapped from the beginning of the URI, as is done with the onlylang ingress generator.

 The default list of handler prefix regular expressions ("resource", "service-sitemap-.*", "static") handles the mappings required for standard Blueprint handlers.
 If you add your own handlers, you need to add their URI prefixes to the list